18 Makeup Rules You Should Know by the Time You’re 40

 Eyebrows become thinner due to natural hair loss as you age, so filling in sparse sections is an absolute must.
 Brows should always be kept defined, well-shaped, and fairly full, as this looks youthful and healthy, according to Joseph.
 Plus, eyebrows frame your face, so without a nice, fully shaped brow your face is likely to look heavier, rounder, and wider.
 We’ve gotten great results with the L’Oréal Paris Brow Stylist Prep & Shape Pro Kit, which comes with a pigmented wax, setting powder, miniature tweezers, an angled brush, and spoolie.

 Sparkles that settle into wrinkles are not a glamorous look.
 Sparkles are especially aging on the eyelids because they magnify and bring attention to every fine line.
 If you’re feeling festive and really want to glam it up, add limited sparkles to the inner corners of your eyes with a shimmer pencil like Pixi Endless Silky Eye Pen, which glides on seamlessly and creates a jewel-toned effect.
-By now, you’ll also want to stop believing these popular makeup myths.

 Find the right brow pencil color